Before reading on, look closely at the criteria below to see if you can apply for the E12 scheme.

 The schools listed below are identified by the state and federal governments as ‘low socioeconomic’ and are receiving funding from programs including the National Partnership (low SES communities), NSW Priority Schools, and the NSW Country Area Program.
-The University of Sydney compiles the E12 list from government supplied lists; we do not choose which schools are on the supplied lists.
+The Universities Admissions Centre (UAC) compiles this list based on a government supplied formula; the University of Sydney does not choose which schools are on the supplied lists.

-The E12 Identified Schools List 2013 (PDF 88KB Last updated 11 September) is subject to change, if your school is receiving government funding from these programs and not listed please contact our Helpline: 1300 362 006.
+The E12 Identified Schools List 2014 (PDF 136KB) is subject to change.
+If your school is receiving government funding from these programs and not listed please contact our Helpline: 1800 SYD UNI (1800 793 864).